by Arbors.social@gmail.com | Feb 24, 2023 | Blog, Property Management Education

 Another way that we keep you in compliance is by keeping your property in rental housing code compliance with any state, local, or municipality housing standards.
 One of the items that is included in many of these local requirements is an occupancy permit or a rental registration.

 If you do have a rental property under our management, we will take care of occupancy permits or rental registrations required by any local municipality or governments.
-This includes payment on our clients’ behalf of rental registration fees, coordinating and potentially attending occupancy inspections, and arranging any repairs needed in order to stay compliant with local municipality occupancy standards.
+This includes:

 We perform annual inspections – we call them interim inspections.
 At these inspections, we’re looking for common things at your property that are required by the local municipalities to make sure that you’re able to obtain occupancy permits.
 The most common things are: